-DFT calculations: Calculations have been performed in CP2K suite[27], using Goedecker-Tetter Hutter pseudopotentials[28], generalized gradient approximation with Perdew-Burke-Ernzerhoff functional [29], and DZVP basis set optimized for molecules [30].
+DFT Calculations: Calculations were performed in CP2K suite,^[27] using Goedecker-Tetter Hutter pseudopotentials,^[28] generalized gradient approximation with Perdew-Burke-Ernzerhoff functional,^[29] and DZVP basis set optimized for molecules.^[30]

 Methylamine was used instead of oleylamine to minimize the number of atoms in simulations and minimize the degrees of freedom to avoid energy fluctuations.
 Similarly, dimethylethylamine on the alane was replaced by the methylamine, anticipating an easy exchange of the amine ligand in the neat amine solvent solution.
 Molecular dynamics simulations were performed to test how metal halides dissolve in amines and then representative geometries were used in Sb-halide-alane interactions.
-We find that the precursors in OLA do not dissociate into ions (Sb3+, Zn2+, Cl-) completely and cations remain coordinated to halides.
-A loss or gain of one halide ion is in principle possible, resulting in charged complexes, e.g. SbCl4- and ZnCl+, in addition to the more abundant SbCl3 and ZnCl2 coordinated by amines.
+It is found that the precursors in OLA do not dissociate into ions (Sb3+, Zn2+, Cl-) completely and cations remain coordinated to halides.
+A loss or gain of one halide ion is in principle possible, resulting in charged complexes, e.g., SbCl^{4-} and ZnCl+, in addition to the more abundant SbCl3 and ZnCl2 coordinated by amines.

-Configurations with 2, 3, 4 halides around Sb, as well as with full ZnCl2 molecule attached to SbCl3 all failed to explain the reduction process by AlH3.
+Configurations with two, three, and four halides around Sb as well as with full $ZnCl_2$ molecule attached to $SbCl_3$ all failed to explain the reduction process by AlH3.
 Even though without the explicit solvent it was possible to block the reduction, the energetics of the reaction would completely change when explicit amines were included.
-In addition, amine hydrogens would coordinate to the halide and further facilitate barrierless transfer of H from Al to Sb, and Cl from Sb to Al.
+In addition, amine hydrogens would coordinate to the halide and further facilitate barrierless transfer of H from Al to Sb and Cl from Sb to Al.